Rupert Thomson

-Rupert Thomson, FRSL (born November 5, 1955) is an English writer.
+Rupert Thomson, FRSL (born 5 November 1955) is an English writer.
 He is the author of thirteen critically acclaimed novels and an award-winning memoir.
 He has lived in many cities around the world, including Athens, Berlin, New York, Sydney, Los Angeles, Amsterdam and Rome.
 In 2010, after several years in Barcelona, he moved back to London.
 He has contributed to the Financial Times, the Guardian, the London Review of Books, Granta and the Independent.

-Biography & Literary Career
+Biography and literary career

-Youth & Education
+Youth and education

-Rupert Thomson was born in Eastbourne, East Sussex, on November 5, 1955 to Rodney Farquhar-Thomson, a War Disability Pensioner, and Wendy Gausden, a nurse.
-His mother died on a tennis court when he was eight From the age of ten, he attended Christ's Hospital, a charity boarding school that offers children from humble backgrounds a better education.
+Rupert Thomson was born in Eastbourne, East Sussex, on November 5, 1955, to Rodney Farquhar-Thomson, a War Disability Pensioner, and Wendy Gausden, a nurse.
+His mother died playing tennis when he was eight.
+From the age of ten, he attended public school Christ's Hospital.
 While at Christ's Hospital, he began to write poetry.
 His early influences were Thomas Hardy and TS Eliot.
 When he was fifteen, he rode his bicycle 150 miles on a "pilgrimage" to Hardy country.
 He was also influenced by a series called Penguin Modern European Poets – in particular, Montale, Rilke, Yevtushenko, Pavese, and Zbigniew Herbert.
 In 1972 he was awarded an Exhibition to Sidney Sussex College, Cambridge to study Medieval History and Political Philosophy.
 While at Cambridge University, he published poems in several small magazines, including The Windless Orchard.
 He graduated as a Bachelor of Arts in 1976.

-Early Travels (1976 – 1977)
+Early travels (1976–1977)

 After leaving university, Thomson flew to New York.
-He has stated that there were cultural reasons behind choosing America as a destination, since it was linked with artists as diverse as David Bowie and Alexander Trocchi Thomson spent six weeks living in Hell's Kitchen with a 63 year-old alcoholic and his family.
+He has stated that there were cultural reasons behind choosing America as a destination, since it was linked with artists as diverse as David Bowie and Alexander Trocchi Thomson spent six weeks living in Hell's Kitchen with a 63-year-old alcoholic and his family.

 Afterwards, he travelled throughout the United States, principally by Greyhound bus.
 He also visited Vancouver and the Canadian Rockies, and travelled through Mexico.
 Thomson returned to Eastbourne in November of that year and worked in the Birds Eye factory.
 In January 1977 he left again – this time for Athens.

 Once in Athens, Thomson rented a flat on Iliados Street and made a living by teaching English.
 He began work on a novel.
 He met WH Auden's secretary, Alan Ansen, who read his poetry and gave him encouragement.
 Thomson completed a 160-page first draft of a novel, but it was never finished.

-Working in London (1978 – 1982)
+Working in London (1978–1982)

 In 1978 Thomson moved to London and found a job as a copywriter.
 He was employed by Robin Wight's Euro Advertising.
 Later, he worked for FCB (Foote, Cone and Belding).
 While working in advertising, he kept notebooks and wrote 50-word short stories.

 After four years in advertising, he gave up his job, moved a friend into his South London council flat, and set off for Italy in his Vauxhall Viva.
-From now on, he would devote himself to writing.
+From then onwards, he devoted himself to writing.